 It is all very well to theorize about the simple life – to debate definitions and evaluate justifications – but theory is empty if it is not grounded upon practice.
 Accordingly, the following sections seek to enrich the discussion by providing an overview of how the idea of voluntary simplicity is actually lived by participants in the movement.
-(After reading the summaries below, please see the Simpler Way Project here, which is a website dedicated solely to providing a practical action plan for living more on less.)

 A Non-Universalist Disclaimer

 Any discussion of the practice of simplicity ought to begin by acknowledging that there is not one way to live simply.
 There is no Doctrine or Code of Simplicity to follow, as such; there is no Method or Equation of Simplicity into which we can plug the facts of our lives and be told how to live.
 That is precisely what the idea cannot do.
 Voluntary simplicity, it could be said, is more about questions than answers, in the sense that practising simplicity calls for creative interpretation and personalized application.
 It is not for ‘experts,’ therefore, or for anyone, to prescribe universal rules on how to live simply.
 We each live unique lives and we each find ourselves in different situations, with different capabilities, and different responsibilities.
 Accordingly, the practice of simplicity by one person, in one situation, may very well involve different things to a different person, in a different situation.
 Furthermore, simple living is not so much a destination as it is an ongoing creative process.
 But, as I have implied, I do not think that this practical indeterminacy is an objection to the idea.

 With that non-universalist disclaimer noted, a few general remarks will now be made on what a simple life might look like in practice and how one might begin to live it.